Long Island Divorce Mediators

 Mediation is confidential and reaching an agreement is completely voluntary.
-In mediation, both parties work together to identify problems and solutions, which promotes cooperation and therefore reduces the emotional costs of resolving a divorce.
+In divorce mediation, both parties work together to identify problems and solutions, which promotes cooperation and therefore reduces the emotional costs of resolving a divorce.
 Parties are able to freely express their opinions about the issues and the results that they want to achieve.

 During mediation, a neutral third party known as a mediator will help both parties to communicate throughout the process.
 The family law mediator helps the couple reach an agreement without the expense of litigation and court appearances.
 The mediator will negotiate terms of the divorce, but will not be responsible for making any decisions on the couple’s behalf.

-You can find more information about mediation on the following pages:
+You can find more information about divorce mediation on the following pages:

 Is Divorce Mediation Right for You?